COGENCE programs explore the successes and challenges of collaborative project delivery models.

 Planning to Fail?
 Exposing the Impact of the “F” Word – NEO Chapter

 - The mission of Cogence is to drive the industry together, but inevitably the “F” word gets in the way.

-- During this session, we will expose how fears manifest to failure, ultimately impacting the industry.
-Please join us as we define failure, expose its impact, uncover the collateral damage and plan solutions to turn failures into opportunities for success.
+- During this session, we exposed how fears manifest to failure, ultimately impacting the industry.
+We defined failure, exposed its impact, uncovered the collateral damage and planned solutions to turn failures into opportunities for success.